-A vertical antenna array is fed serially.
+A vertical antenna array is fed serially by a so called snake feed.
 At the main frequency F1, all radiators get a part of the power of the same phase through structurally identical detours, which cause a phase shift of n · 360°.
 All radiators therefore radiate with the same phase.
 The resulting beam is thus perpendicular to the antenna's plane.

 If the transmitter's frequency is increased by a few percents, however, the constructively defined length of the detour lines is no longer correct.
 At a higher frequency, the wavelength decreases and the detour line is now a bit too long.
 There appears a phase shift from one radiator to the next radiator.
 The first radiator radiates this few percent earlier than the next neighboring radiator, etc. The resulting beam for the F2 frequency is thus steered upwards by the angle Θs.

 Although this type of beam steering is very simple, it is limited to a few permanently installed frequencies.
 In addition to the susceptibility to interference, there are even more limitations to be accepted, e.g. this radar set cannot use pulse compression because its bandwidth is too low.

 How large must be the phase shift x = Δφ from one radiator to the next radiator to achieve a desired deflection angle?

 A linear arrangement of isotropic single radiators is considered.

 Between the radiators, between the respective beam of the deflection angle with the applied phase shift, a right-angled triangle can be drawn, whose shorter side lies on the beam.
 The hypotenuse is the distance between two radiators.
 The third side is an auxiliary line perpendicular to the beam direction of the previous radiator.